-The Autorun Analyzer allows you to manage autorun items that are loaded to your system during system start up.
-All autorun entries are displayed in a tree structure with their description, location, software publisher details and threat rating.
-Untrusted Autorun entries are highlighted for easy identification.

-On selecting an autorun entry, the complete details like the parent application, installation date/time, version of the application, software publisher information are shown in the Information area beneath the main display pane for the entry.
+- The 'Autorun Analyzer' allows you to manage items that are loaded during system start up. - All autorun entries are displayed in a tree structure with their description, location, software publisher details and threat rating.
+Untrusted autorun entries are highlighted for easy identification. - Details for each autorun item include the parent application, installation date/time, location, version, trust rating and software publisher. - You can filter entries by category and by the user that started them. - Select an item and click 'Entry' on the file menu to perform actions on the item.
+You can also access these actions by right-clicking on an entry. - You can enable or disable an item by selecting/deselecting the checkbox next to the entry.

-You can filter the entries based on their categories and the users that has started them, by selecting the category from the Category Selection Pane and the user from the 'User' menu in the file menu bar respectively.

-You can perform various operations on any entry by selecting an entry and selecting an option from the 'Entry' menu in the file menu bar or right-clicking on an entry and selecting an option from the context sensitive menu.
-Also you can directly enable or disable an entry from the main display pane by selecting/deselecting the checkbox beside the entry.

 Autorun Analyzer - Descriptions of Columns Column Description Autorun Entry Displays the name of the Autorun Entry.
 Selecting/Deselecting the check box beside each name toggles the Autorun Item between 'Enabled' and 'Disabled' states.
 Description A brief description of the entry.
 Publisher The Software Publisher that has released the parent application.
 Rating Displays the result of the scanning performed on the item by Autorun Analyzer.
 Items identified as unsafe are shown highlighted for easy identification.
 Image Path Shows the installation path of the patent application or the loaded module.